 - If pursuing CPT during Fall or Winter terms, the student is expected to be full-time and maintain a physical presence on campus.

 - Graduate Engineering students will have their CPT experience supervised by the Engineering Career Resource Center (ECRC).
 This document outlines the CPT process (including CPT authorization and ENGR 998 enrollment and completion) for CoE graduate students.

 In addition to the above policies, IOE graduate students pursuing CPT must satisfy the following departmental requirements:

-- Full-time CPT work assignments may only be performed during the Spring/Summer term (May through August).
-Part-time assignments may be performed during the Fall or Winter term, provided that the student is registered for sufficient credit hours to satisfy federal regulations (please refer to the IC website link above for details).
+- Full-time CPT work assignments may only be performed during the Spring/Summer term (May-August).
+Part-time assignments may be performed during the Fall or Winter term, provided that the student is registered for sufficient credit hours to satisfy federal regulations (please refer to the International Center website link above for details).

 - Students may not perform two consecutive terms of CPT, unless one of the terms is a part-time assignment as described above.

 - ENGR 998 is not counted toward the credit hours required for the IOE Graduate degrees.